aheuma/IncentivizedBookReviews/methods.md

 ## The LoBo Corpus {#data-lobo-corpus}

-The LovelyBooks corpus (LoBo corpus) is a dataset of German online book reviews which were collected by S. Rebora, B. Herrmann, and T. Messerli[^1].
+The LovelyBooks corpus (LoBo corpus) is a dataset of German online book reviews which were collected and prepared by S. Rebora, B. Herrmann, T. Messerli, and K. Rothenhäusler[^1].
 The dataset comprises about 1,4 mio. book reviews, sorted by 16 genres.
 The distribution (in absolute numbers) and the respective genres can be found in the following plot:

 {% include figure.html image="../assets/images/total_reviews_per_genre_BAR.png" position="center" height="90%" %}